-The slot supports both 1.5V and 3.3V devices.
+The slot only supports 1.5V devices.
+Do not use a 3.3V AGP card with this motherboard.

 More Information: See the section "Connecting & Installing Internal Peripherals" in Chapter 4.
 Technical specifications are listed in Chapter 7.
-Also, see the Advanced Chipset Features section of "Configuring the CMOS Setup Utility" in Chapter 5 for information on AGP settings.
+Also, see the Advanced Chipset Features section of "Configuring the CMOS Setup Utility" in Chapter 5 for information on setting the AGP memory aperture size.